 When do you get the Delta companion certificate?

-You’ll receive the Delta companion certificate on the month of your cardmember anniversary, and it will be valid for 12 months when it’s issued.
+You’ll receive the Delta companion certificate on the month of your cardmember anniversary, and it will be valid for 12 months from when it’s issued.
 Note that you don’t receive this when you first apply for the card, but rather only starting with your first anniversary (and on every subsequent anniversary).

 What are the restrictions on the Delta companion certificate?